gejingquan/gejingquan.github.io/_pages/about.md

 * Reviewer of Cybersecurity.

-* Reviewer of the 2022 IEEE International Conference on Ubiquitous Intelligence and Computing (IEEE UIC'22).
+* Program Committee Member for the 2022 IEEE International Conference on Ubiquitous Intelligence and Computing (IEEE UIC'22).

 * Reviewer of Journal of Systems Architecture.